-Microsoft, 'Call Of Duty' Maker Set To Seal Tie-Up
+Microsoft, 'Call of Duty' maker set to seal tie-up

 "We have now crossed the final regulatory hurdle to close this acquisition, which we believe will benefit players and the gaming industry worldwide," he added in a statement.

-Microsoft launched its blockbuster takeover in January last year, an acquisition that would make it the world's third-largest gaming company by revenue, but it faced stiff scrutiny from regulators, including also in the United States.
+Microsoft launched its blockbuster takeover in January last year, aimed at making it the world's third-largest gaming company by revenue, but it faced stiff scrutiny from regulators, including also in the United States.

+"Microsoft has the ability to become the biggest gaming force around," Sophie Lund-Yates, lead equity analyst at Hargreaves Lansdown, told AFP on Friday.

+"That said, trends can change quickly in the gaming space so it will still need to continue spending the big bucks to make sure the blockbuster titles it now owns remain fan favourites."

 The CMA had blocked the deal over fears it would damage competition in the fast-growing cloud gaming sector, where games are bought virtually and players can use a variety of devices rather than just consoles.